nich2408/BlazorMsalWithApiSample/README.md

 ### ❔ Other info
 - The projects were created using `dotnet-8` with Visual Studio 2022 Community Edition
-- Blazor, Azure and Microsoft Entra logo are property of Microsoft https://www.microsoft.com/
+- Blazor, Azure and Microsoft Entra logos are property of Microsoft https://www.microsoft.com/